Thursday, September 03, 2009

 The authors indicated they feel that a Boundless Carbon Cycle -- that accounts for carbon transfers between the land-freshwater boundary, the freshwater-atmosphere boundary, and regional boundaries within continents -- presents opportunities and challenges for scientists and policy makers alike.
 They stress the need for collaborative scientific investigations augmented by new observatories and experimental platforms for long-term research to improve insights into carbon cycles across terrestrial and aquatic ecosystems.
 For policy makers, the authors note that riverine transport presents a bookkeeping challenge as carbon in rivers that escapes burial or outgassing flows downstream, traversing geographic regions and political boundaries, and thus altering regionally-based carbon accounts.

-click here).
+Access a release from Stroud (click here).
 Access a related illustration of the Boundless Carbon Cycle (click here).
 Access Nature Geoscience for information on obtaining the full paper (click here).